HariSekhon/HAProxy-configs/README.md

 haproxy -f 10-global.cfg -f 20-stats.cfg -f elasticsearch.cfg -f solrcloud.cfg
 ```

+### Backend Server Addresses (set these to your cluster hosts)

+**In most cases all you'll need to do is add your server addresses in to the backend config and then start HAProxy**.

 Common backend server addresses have been pre-populated for convenience including:

 - ```<service>``` - generic service name matching the proxied technology - could be resolved by DNS to multiple IPs to be balanced across
 - ```192.168.99.100``` - the common Docker Machine IP address
 - ```docker``` - again DNS resolve to your Docker location

-These addresses are used in continuous integration testing of this repo including these HAProxy configurations which are tested by running all the relevant nagios plugins for each service through HAProxy to validate the HAProxy configurations.
+These addresses are used in Continuous Integration tests run on this repo from the [Advanced Nagios Plugins Collection](https://github.com/harisekhon/nagios-plugins#advanced-nagios-plugins-collection).

+### More Configs

 See the ```untested/``` directory for a few more including SSL config versions I haven't got round to testing yet but should work.

+### See Also

 See also ```find_active_server.py``` from my [PyTools](https://github.com/harisekhon/pytools) repo and its related adjacent programs for on-the-fly command line determination of active masters or first responding peers across many of these same technologies.

+### Testing

-This repo is forked from the haproxy directory of the [Advanced Nagios Plugins Collection](https://github.com/harisekhon/nagios-plugins#advanced-nagios-plugins-collection) which it has now replaced as a submodule.
+Forked to a submodule from the [Advanced Nagios Plugins Collection](https://github.com/harisekhon/nagios-plugins#advanced-nagios-plugins-collection).
 These HAProxy configs are tested against Docker containers as part of CI tests in that repo.